Poor finish leaves Cougars with an unfulfilled season

 “We won eight games, that’s not bad.
 Not bad, but we lost the first two games because we weren’t ready to play, and we lost the last three games because we weren’t ready to play,” he said.
 “I don’t know how that happens.
 I don’t know how you can go and win eight games in a row against top competition and then just, I don’t know.
 Yeah, I mean, we left a lot on the table.”

-The Cougars were seen as an attractive participant in the Holiday Bowl because of their famed “air-raid” offense, but Tuesday, the O never took flight.
-Quarterback Luke Falk threw for 264 yards, but gained just 5.17 yards per pass — more than two yards less than his season average.
+The Cougars were seen as an attractive participant in the Holiday Bowl because of their famed “Air-Raid” offense, but Tuesday, the O never took flight.

+Quarterback Luke Falk threw for 264 yards, but gained just 5.17 yards per pass — more than 2 yards less than his season average.

 Washington State couldn’t connect on a deep ball, and didn’t find the end zone until the game was out of reach.
 Rough night for a Wazzu fan base that outnumbered Minnesota fans by a good 3 to 1.